steem-third-party/cosgrove/README.md

   * Callback `on_success_upvote_job` which can be used to, for example, reply to the post after being upvoted.
   * Market data now uses Bittrex instead of Poloniex.
   * `operators` to keep track of steem accounts that can do things like block upvotes (by blockchain mute).
+  * Support for HiveSQL
+  * Optimized interactive messages to update as data is acquired in realtime

 ## Installation